SpeagleYao/Academic-Homepage/content/home/research.md

       * Submit the paper to VLDB2021 as the fourth author

-      * Personal Contribution: Run parts of the experiments and participate in paper revising
+      * **Personal Contribution** - Run parts of the experiments and participate in paper revising

 ---